 Under the provisions of the so-called 30% ruling, employees who are, based on facts and circumstances, considered as resident taxpayers may opt to be treated as partial non-residents.
 Partial in this respect implies that they are treated as residents for box 1 and as non-residents for box 2 and 3 purposes while they are entitled to personal deductions and tax credits.

 Electing to be treated as a partial non-resident taxpayer does not override the residency determination principles based on tax treaties between the countries.

 From 2019, the maximum term of the 30% ruling is reduced from eight to five years.
-Transitional law is applicable for existing cases for a maximum period of two years (until 1 January 2021).
+All transitional law for existing cases ended on 1 January 2021.